oscarlindbul/Defect-Rate-Estimator/README.md

 - classes.py
   - Defines a State and Transition class containing the functionality to store relevant information and compute rates and other useful properties
 - calc_rates.py
   - Provides functionalities for reading example data table files and calculate the corresponding rates.
 Meant to be the executable script of this workflow.

+- ISCs.txt, PLs.txt, ICs.txt
+  - Example files containing tabulated data for the transitions (one per row) between different states, providing necessary state descriptions in terms of the single-phonon parameters and coupling constants for the interaction Hamiltonian driving the transition in question.